facebookresearch/habitat-lab/habitat-baselines/README.md

 We have the following training FPS:
-![Social Nav Training FPS](/res/img/habitat3_social_nav_training_fps.png)
+![Social Nav Training FPS](/res/img/habitat3_social_nav_training_fps.png) Note the training FPS depends on multiple factors such as the number of GPUs and the number of environments.

 For evaluating the trained Spot robot's policy based on 500 episodes, run (please make sure `video_dir` and `eval_ckpt_path_dir` are the paths you want and the checkpoint is there):